clairescanlon/ClaireScanlon/README.md

 # Data Analysis Portfolio
 This repository serves as my data analysis portfolio.
-It holds the code and queries related to the projects in my portfolio.
+It holds the code and blog posts related to the projects in my portfolio.

-Each project has a blog post on my portfolio website explaining the details of the project.
-The associated table contains different programming languages, tools used, and associated links.

 Portfolio Website <a href="www.claire-scanlon.com"> Learn More </a>
 </br>